What is a Fiduciary?

 RIAs have a fiduciary duty to act in the best interest of their clients.
 RIAs use institutional custodians (like Charles Schwab) to hold and safeguard their clients’ investments.
 RIAs work with complex portfolios and address unique needs that require a highly customized level of investment expertise.

-Disclaimer: This material is provided for informational and educational purposes only.
+Disclaimer: Registration of an advisor does not imply any level of skill or training.
+This material is provided for informational and educational purposes only.
 Nothing herein should be construed as the provision of personalized investment advice.
 There is no guarantee that the views or opinions expressed herein will come to pass.
 This material contains certain forward-looking statements that indicate future possibilities.
 Due to known and unknown risks, other uncertainties and factors, actual results may differ materially from the expectations portrayed in such forward-looking statements.
 Readers are cautioned not to place undue reliance on forward-looking statements, which speak only as of their dates.
 Additionally, this material contains information derived from third party sources.
 Although we believe these third party sources to be reliable, we make no representations as to the accuracy or completeness of any information prepared by any unaffiliated third party incorporated herein, and take no responsibility therefore.
 Investing in the stock market involves gains and losses and may not be suitable for everyone.
 Information presented herein is subject to change without notice and should not be considered as a solicitation to buy or sell any security.

 Are you looking for independent advice?